gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-08/index.md

 Fix several issues:

 1. Fix the apt repo URL for installing OpenVPN.
-It's not clear what happened to the old URL, but when you ran `install-openvpn`, you would get the error `404  Not Found [IP: 104.20.194.50 80]`.
+It&apos;s not clear what happened to the old URL, but when you ran `install-openvpn`, you would get the error `404  Not Found [IP: 104.20.194.50 80]`.
 1. The `push route` configuration in `server.conf` had a syntactic issue where the word `route` was outside of double quotes.
 1. Reduce logging verbosity for OpenVPN to production levels.